Text Classification module

 You must set a region name to configure the Amazon Comprehend service in Magnolia.

 To reduce data latency, AWS offers several regional endpoints.
 Each of the endpoints can be referred to in service configurations by a region name, for example eu-west-1.
-Note that if you pick a region that does not support this service, you may get erratic results.
+If you pick a region that doesn’t support this service, you may get erratic results.

 For a list of available regions and labels, see docs.aws.amazon.com/general/latest/gr/rande.html#comprehend_region.